tracking-exposed/experiments-data/silver/README.md

 ## Files

-### content check

-using the file "Media and Influences.ods(.zip)" the sources has been verified.

-  * some posts had not the displayName and pageName properly extracted, this was happening on `album`, now is fixed.

-### results

-Using the command: `STARTDAY="2017-10-08" ENDDAY="2017-10-24" DEBUG=* node mongo-scripts/silver.js`

-  * This has produced the file **fbtrex-data-1.json(.zip)** which is the one you should use for your analysis, contains all the improvement described above.
-  * a list of all the posts, ordered by first appearence (publicationTime), and their appearence map, their text display, is in **post-publication-1.json(.zip)**

 # Data Format Sample

 All the .json files contains a list of object, below is reported one of the object, in order to highlight the relationship between the three files.